Rock Bottom

 So why is Table Mountain flat shaped?

-I think.
-(My geology always feel like shakey ground).
 Geology, like the material it describes is a long-ranging constantly evolving thing.

 How long will the theory of the iconic flattop being the remnant of an old valley hold up?
 It is credibly sourced.
-It makes some kind of sense as we tramp the mountain, and until some better story comes along, it will be how I try to stumble through my explanation of the ground beneath our feet's past six hundred million years, or so..
+It makes some kind of sense as we tramp the mountain.
+And until some better story comes along, it will be how I try to stumble through my explanation of the ground beneath our feet's past six hundred million years, or so.

 Much of the thinking outlined above comes from work done by John Compton.
 His YouTube channel has some videos.